 The CGA mode on the Compaq Portable 386 is of course not real colour but expressed in 4 shades of grey (or I guess, more accurately, shades of orange and black).
 It can also display at 3 resolutions, 600 x 400, 600 x 200 and 320 x 200.
 The MDA mode on the Compaq Portable 386 can display monochrome text at 640 x 400 (80 characters x 25 lines).

 Long story short, the compaq portable 386 won’t run most non-CGA games (e.g, EGA, VGA) in MS-DOS, but you can run Windows 3.1 versions of the games (albeit, very slowly).
-At the time I thought this ability was novel enough, but there are better computers that have the orange gas plasma display but with a better CPU, VGA and better resolutions, namely the IBM P70 / P75 and the Toshiba T5200, but I digress… Here’s some shots of my Compaq Portable 386 fully restored to factory specs, running Simcity 2000 in Windows 3.1:
+At the time I thought this ability was pretty cool, but it turns out there are better computers that have the orange gas plasma display but with a better CPU, VGA and better resolutions, namely the IBM P70 / P75 and the Toshiba T5200… but I digress.
+Here’s some shots of my Compaq Portable 386 fully restored to factory specs, running Simcity 2000 in Windows 3.1:

-Here are the complete detailed system specifications of the Compaq Portable 386:
+Here are the complete detailed system specifications of the different configuration options available when the Compaq Portable 386 was on sale:

 As you can see – for 1987 – these were impressive specs.
 Most computers were still operating with 286 (or even older!) processors.
 The RAM was also double the bandwidth compared to 16-bit, 286 machines.
 The best thing though was that Compaq didn’t change the form factor at all, the display, the screw alignments, etc., – meaning that the parts on a Compaq Portable III are (except for the system board and memory expansion cards), generally interchangeable.

 Here’s another look at it’s bright orange screen.
-In storage or in transit, the screen locks in place, making the computer look cube like, however the screen can be “extended” through unlocking it by pressing on two top buttons.
+In storage or in transit, the screen locks in place, making the computer look cube or “lunchbox” like, however the screen can be extended through unlocking it by pressing on two top buttons.
 This makes the viewing angle adjustable, and opening and closing the screen give a very satisfying “click” – very cool!

 On the screen itself you have a dial for contrast to adjust the intensity of the orange-ness (it’s surprisingly quite bright).
 When closing up the unit, they keyboard cable goes along the base of the unit, and the keyboard “folds” up and latches on to the unit at the top of the screen on either side.